-Since 2017, to open a bank account you must present a proof of residence in New Zealand in addition to your passport and your visa.
+Important Note: To open a bank account you must present a proof of residence in New Zealand in addition to your passport and your visa.
 All you have to do is ask your hostel, or wherever you are staying.
 It is not obligatory that they have to say yes, some may refuse.

 Get an IRD number

 After opening your bank account, you must now apply for an IRD number (Inland Revenue Department), which is free of charge.
 This number will allow you to pay your taxes in New Zealand that will directly be withdrawn from your employer.
 Generally, you will be tax deducted at 105% if you earn less than $14,000 NZD a year.
 However, if you do not apply for an IRD than you will be at risk for being taxed 45% of your wage.

 Previously, it was necessary to go to the post office, complete a rather tedious form and then wait ten days to receive the IRD by mail and SMS.
 You can apply online at the official website ird.govt.nz/managing-my-tax/ird-numbers

 - Your New Zealand immigration application number (different from your visa number).
 This number was emailed to you when your WHV application was approved.

 - The tax number of your country of origin